satrojan/blog/docs/_posts/2018-09-30-Imputation.md

 This is our base with Mean Accuracy Score of .78, 25 false positives and 24 false negatives.

-The next step is to do a very simple form of impudence and applying the mean value to missing data.
+The next step is to do a very simple form of imputation and applying the mean value to missing data.

 ```python